KnightOS/KnightOS/docs/kernel/routines/libraries.md

 *Notes*

-If the library is already noted, this routine instead notes that this thread depends on the library.
+If the library is already in use, this routine instead notes that this thread depends on the library.

 Once loaded, you will be able to perform LCALLs that use this library.